chef/chef-web-docs/content/resources/paludis_package/_index.md

 - property: options
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'One (or more) additional command options that are passed to the
+  - markdown: One (or more) additional command options that are passed to the command.

-      command.'
 - property: package_name
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'An optional property to set the package name if it differs from the
+  - markdown: An optional property to set the package name if it differs from the resource block's name.

-      resource block''s name.'
 - property: source
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: The optional path to a package on the local file system.
 - property: timeout
-  ruby_type: Integer
+  ruby_type: String, Integer
   required: false
   default_value: '3600'
-  new_in: null
   description_list:
   - markdown: The amount of time (in seconds) to wait before timing out.
 - property: version
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: The version of a package to be installed or upgraded.
 properties_shortcode: null